 "Attending fashion week events I saw that Hunter Boot was integrating the use of large OOH digital screens in the coverage of their presentations/shows.
 Knowing Hunter were still trying to break into the US market, I called the NY office to introduce them to my client and share how we would be able to build on the momentum in their digital innovation in the UK.
 The logic to them was inescapable and they happily agreed to meet up with my client”.

 "It was a cold winter morning in January.
 Whilst picking up a regular Mocha from Caffè Nero in Exmouth Market, I saw they were not stocking my client KETTLE Chips.
 I ran straight to my desk and called Matt Spencer, their Commercial Director.
 He told me I could not have got in touch at a better time as the group were about to kick off their snack review, although toying with the idea of own branded crisps.
-Using my new knowledge of the cost of attaining a production line for such a product, we had a lengthy conversations around the limitation of doing so.
-This conversation influenced the group’s thinking away from own brand and they agreed to try a few of our core range samples.
-Matt loved the range and a meeting was arranged to discuss how KETTLE could facilitate.
+Using my new knowledge of the cost of attaining a production line for such a product, we had a lengthy conversation around the limitation of doing so.
+This influenced the group’s thinking away from own brand and they agreed to try a few of our core range samples.
+Matt loved the range and a meeting was arranged.
 KETTLE attended this meeting to win the nationwide Caffè Nero account, selling three core ranges, and a fourth on rotation.
 Caffè Nero and KETTLE are now in a strong working relationship with hopes to continue this for many years."